Membership is designed for Neurodiversity-Affirming Therapists:

 The commercialization of neurodiversity trivializes what the neurodiversity movement is all about, limiting and silencing real activism, distorting its message and its causes.
 Performative neurodiversity transforms advocacy into individualized, easily marketable products and services that shut down the real purpose of the human rights movement, turning the focus of neurodiversity onto the influencers, companies, or the therapists themselves.

-We choose people over profits, which is why Therapist Neurodiversity Collective strives to offer neurodiversity-affirming SLPs, OTs, and PTs access to high-quality, affordable professional development hours that affect meaningful change in our therapy approaches.
+We choose people over profits, which is why Therapist Neurodiversity Collective strives to offer neurodiversity-affirming SLPs, OTs, and PTs access to high-quality, affordable professional development hours that effect meaningful change in our therapy approaches.

 - Human Rights